alopez244/FlexManSys/README.md

 09/03/2020 Updating SystemModelAgent.java, MasReconAgent.java, Registerer.java, among others, from Unai's SVN repository.
 10/03/2020 Modification of the import path for the classes in flexmansys folder.
 11/03/2020 The file MasReconAgent has been indented.
 The comments with old code sections have been deleted.
-12/03/2020 The file SystemModelAgent has been indented.
+12/03/2020 The files SystemModelAgent and Registerer have been indented.
 The comments with old code sections have been deleted.